 - Whether you want to pass on the ‘sit separately’, ‘don’t enter the kitchen’, etc. to your daughter or not will largely depend on your personal views, I understand.
-But if there’s one thing you can refrain from doing is that not associate menstruation to ‘being unclean’, ‘impure’, or ‘shameful’.
-Educate them that the menstrual blood that comes out is the pure arterial blood, that is, the fresh blood filled with oxygen pumped straight from the heart – in fact the most pure blood that carries the possibility to nourish a fetus.
-If a woman were pregnant, this blood would have instead fed the growing baby – that sacred a blood!
-This would increase her self-worth during period and make her feel proud of the motherly system that she is carrying within.
+But if there’s one thing you can refrain from doing is not associate menstruation with ‘being unclean’, ‘impure’, or ‘shameful’.
+Educate them that the menstrual blood that comes out is the pure arterial blood, that is, the fresh blood filled with oxygen pumped straight from the heart – in fact, the purest blood that carries the possibility to nourish a fetus.
+If a woman were pregnant, this blood would have instead fed the growing baby – that sacred, yeah!
+This would increase her self-worth during a period and make her feel proud of the motherly system that she is carrying within.

-- If you believe in logic, talk to her about the origin of menstrual taboo rooting in hygiene and hence the importance of personal hygiene during period.
+- If you believe in logic, talk to her about the origin of the menstrual taboo rooted in hygiene and hence the importance of personal hygiene during the period.
 If you are not aware, there are menstrual cups available these days, an eco-friendly alternative to sanitary pads.

 - If you have a son, when he comes to a mature age for a discussion on menstruation, educate him about everything you would to your daughter.